• Skip to primary navigation

 Pop the mold back in the refrigerator for 5-10 minutes until the fudge firms up on top.

 Remove the mold and let it sit at room temperature for 10 minutes before topping each candy with more white chocolate.
-Refrigerate again for about 5 minutes until that chocolate hardens.
+Refrigerate again for about 5 minutes until the chocolate hardens.

 Decorate peanut butter fudge filled white chocolate baseballs using a red food coloring marker.